chrisgrieser/nvim-spider/README.md

 # nvim-spider 🕷️🕸️
 Use the `w`, `e`, `b` motions like a spider.
 Move by subwords and skip insignificant punctuation.

 Lua implementation of CamelCaseMotion, with extra consideration of punctuation.
 Works in normal, visual, and operator-pending mode.
-Supports counts and dot-repeats.
+Supports counts and dot-repeat.

-> __Note__
-> If you installed the plugin before March 31, you should change your
-> keymappings to call the motions via Ex-commands to make them dot-repeatable: `"<cmd>lua require('spider').motion("w")<CR>"`.
-[See the example here.](#installation)

 <!--toc:start-->
 - [Features](#features)